artsandmetaphysics/goodlifeodyssey/documents/the-histories.md

 > = (2.3--4)

 > The Hellenes tell many different naive stories, and their myth of Herakles is especially foolish.
+> = (2.45)

 ## Religion

 Herodotus was pious.

+> It is on this lake that they have nocturnal performances reenacting the sufferings of the gods, which the Egyptians call the mysteries.
+Now, although I know all the details of these rites, may my reverence ensure that they remain unspoken.
+I feel the same way about the rite of Demeter which the Hellenes call the Thesmophoria, so may my reverence ensure that they also remain unspoken, except for that which one can say without offense to religion.
+> = (2.171)

+> [The Trojan war] took place---and here I am declaring my own opinion---because a divine force arranged matters so that the Trojans, by there total ruin and destruction, would clearly demonstrate to all humans the fundamental truth that when great injustices are committed, retribution from the gods is also great.
+That, at least, is what I think.
+> = (2.12)

 Herodotus believed that the Egyptians worshiped the same gods that the Greeks worshiped.
-To a modern person, it seems more likely that the gods and their stories developed largely (but not completely_ independently.
+To a modern person, it seems more likely that the gods and their stories developed largely (but not completely) independently.
 Herodotus' willingness to associate foreign gods with Greek gods is consistent with the fact that he believed these gods existed and were present throughout the world.

+> The Hellenes believe that Herakles, Dionysos, and Pan are the youngest of the gods.
+But the Egyptians hold that Pan is the most ancient of these three and belongs to the first group of gods, called "The Eight Gods."
+Herakles belongs to the second group, called "The Twelve Gods," and Dionysos belongs to the third, who were born from "The Twelve."
+> = (2.145)

+> The Arabians believe that Dionysos and Ourania are the only gods who exist, and they claim that they cut their hair to look just like the haircut of Dionysos.
+They shear the hair around the head in a ring and shave under the temples.
+Dionysos they call Orotalt; Ourania, Alilat.
+> = (3.8)

 ## Quotes From Book I

-The purpose of the book:

-> Herodotus of Halicarnassus here displays his inquiry, so that human achievements may not become forgotten in time, and great and marvellous deeds---some displayed by Greeks, some by barbarians---may not be without their glory; and especially to show why the two peoples fought with each other.
-> = (1.1)

 Right and wrong were distinguished long ago: